mmyddd/TinkersConstruct-Morden/README.md

 ## Setting up a Workspace/Compiling from Source

-Development Setup
-* First, ensure you have IntelliJ IDEA and Java 17 installed.
-It is highly recommended to configure IDEA to use its bundled JetBrains Runtime (JBR) for optimal performance and stability; you can set this in Settings > Build Tools > Gradle > Gradle JVM.
-Clone the repository and open it as a Gradle project in IDEA, allowing the initial setup and dependency sync to complete.
-Once synced, run the genIntellijRuns Gradle task to automatically generate the necessary run configurations for the IDE.

-* The project is pre-configured with three primary run configurations.
-The client run launches a Minecraft instance for testing gameplay and UI, while the server run starts a dedicated server for backend logic.
-Crucially, the data run executes the data generator, which scans your code to create asset files like recipes and models, outputting them to src/generated/resources/.
-This automated generation is a core part of the modern modding workflow.

-* To build the project, run the gradlew build command.
-This will compile your code and package the mod into the build/libs/ directory.
-If you encounter any obscure Gradle issues during development, try running gradlew clean followed by gradlew cleanCache to reset your environment.
-Note that the build script is configured to skip tests to avoid known issues with the current Forge plugin.
+- Java 17
+- JetBrains Runtime (JBR) is mandatory.
+You must configure IntelliJ IDEA to use the bundled JBR (version 17 or newer) for the Gradle JVM.
+This can be set in `Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM`.

+The project uses a modern Forge plugin to define run configurations directly in `build.gradle`.
+These are imported into your IDE by running the `genIntellijRuns` Gradle task.

+- **`client`**: Launches the Minecraft client for testing mod features, UI, and gameplay.
+- **`server`**: Launches a dedicated, no-GUI server instance for testing server-side logic and commands.
+- **`data`**: Runs the data generator.
+It scans your code for data providers and automatically generates resource files like recipes, models, and loot tables into the `src/generated/resources/` directory.

+To build the project, execute `gradlew build`.
+For troubleshooting Gradle issues, use `gradlew clean` and `gradlew cleanCache`.
+The build script is configured to skip tests to resolve plugin compatibility problems.

 ## Issue reporting
 Please include the following: